iAmNawa/FarallonCo/readme.markdown

 #Farallon Company
 Working on the new Farallon Company website
-The website will be loading to Farallonco.Com
+The website will be loading to farallonco.com
-The original website is available at FarallonCompany.Com
+The original website is available at faralloncompany.com Contact Farallon Company here. http://faralloncompany.com/contact-us/